|

 of which he was the inaugural Programme Chair.
 He has published numerous papers on

-garbage collection, heap visualisation and electronic publishing, and he
+garbage collection, heap visualisation and electronic publishing, he

 regularly sits on the programme committees of leading international conferences.